MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
 ## Digital Goods API

-The Digital Goods API is an interface between your PWA app and Microsoft Store.
+The Digital Goods API is an interface between your PWA app and the Microsoft Store.
 The Digital Goods API supports:
 * Querying the details of a digital item from the Microsoft Store backend, such as the item's name, description, and regional price.
 * Consuming or acknowledging purchases.
 * Checking the digital items that are currently owned by the user.